oxxeys/My-coding-portfolio/_posts/2024-05-29-Firework-Experiment.md

 ---
 This experiment plays with ellipses and making them move in random ways as to immitate fireworks.

-The following section was replicated from an in class demo:
+The following section was replicated from an in class demo, alongside a classmate:

 To start with creating a firework, we must create an ellipse that will function as one of the falling fragments of a firework.
 We do this in a class as later on we want to create a lot of these falling fragments, which will all add up to create the impression of a firework exploding.
 ```